pgriffel/pacioli/README.md

 - Multilinear algebra and data-frames
 - Ad-hoc polymorphism (typeclasses/traits/implicits)
-- Some data abstraction mechanisme
+- Some data abstraction mechanism
-- Support for writing libraries
-- Better integration with other tools and libraries
+- Better support for writing libraries and integration with other environments

 2013-2025 Paul Griffioen (pgriffel@gmail)